 Probate estate proceedings typically require detailed information regarding the decedent's family and assets.
 The proceeding may involve issues dealing with proof of kinship, capacity of the decedent, Will contests, undue influence, spousal rights of election and the proper signing of the Will.
 At the conclusion of a successful probate proceeding Letters Testamentary are issued by the Court to the estate Executor who is then authorized to administer the decedent's estate.

 Since Letters Testamentary authorize an executor to act on behalf of an estate this document is essential to estate settlement.
 In order to liquidate and collect a decedent's assets such as a bank account or brokerage account, a current court certified copy of this paper must be presented along with other necessary forms.
+An estates and probate lawyer in New York City can help make sure that the paperwork is in order.
 The executor usually opens an estate bank account and the bank requires that this paper be filed showing the executor's authority to act and to open the account.

 Typically, the Letters Testamentary that are given by the Court do not have any restrictions.
 The executor can then exercise all of the fiduciary powers that are allowed under the estate laws and rules.
 Sometimes the letters may contain a restriction.
 For example, the executor may be limited in collecting or selling an asset.
 In these cases the executor would need to make a further application to the Court to expand his powers if needed.
 Also, the Court may require that a fiduciary file a surety bond before letters are given.
 In most Wills there is a provision which directs that the Executor does not need to file a bond.
 However, the Court has the discretion to require a bond if needed.